Sage 50 Accounts hangs or crashes during check data

 To ReIndex and compress the data and clear the audit trail to 01/01/1980

-2. Select the relevant files to reindex using the table above > OK > when the confirmation message appears, click Yes.
+2. Select the relevant files to reindex using the table above then click OK.

 If the issue still occurs or the ReIndex and Compresses option hangs this indicates the data is corrupt.
 We recommend that you restore a backup of your data before the issue occurring.
 For more information about how to restore your data.